-Now in its 79th year as Austin’s Theatre, ZACH will now have a facility that is of commensurate quality to the dynamic professional productions on its stage.
-ZACH is designing a comprehensive campus to create productions of the highest artistic quality that will include three intimate performance venues.
-Additionally the campus includes educational classrooms, rehearsal studios, production facilities and administrative offices to provide Central Texans and visitors to our region with nationally recognized theatre experiences that ignite the imagination, lift the spirit and engage our community.
+Now in its 81st year as Austin’s Theatre, ZACH now has a facility that is of commensurate quality to the dynamic professional productions on its stage.
+ZACH sits on a comprehensive campus that creates productions of the highest artistic quality, consisting of three intimate performance venues.
+Additionally, the campus includes educational classrooms, rehearsal studios, production facilities and administrative offices to provide Central Texans and visitors to our region with nationally recognized theatre experiences that ignite the imagination, lift the spirit and engage our community.
 There’s nothing like it in Central Texas.

 Why does ZACH need this theatre?

-Variable acoustics will create a space that is dynamic and crisp for spoken-word plays, amplified musicals, acoustic musical concerts and speakers and symposiums.
-Actor Dressing Rooms are greatly expanded to allow for a cast size of up to 40 actors.
-Currently, the load in of a new show’s scenery, lights and sound takes a week in ZACH’s existing facility and that will be shortened to just two days in the Topfer.
+Variable acoustics create a space that is dynamic and crisp for spoken-word plays, amplified musicals, acoustic musical concerts and speakers and symposiums.
+Actor Dressing Rooms are greatly expanded to allow for a cast size of up to 50 actors.
+And whereas the load in of a new show’s scenery, lights and sound took a week in the Whisenhunt and Kleberg Stages, load-in has been shortened to just two days in the Topfer.

-The new theatre will allow ZACH to share productions with colleagues at regional theatres like Steppenwolf, Actors Theatre of Louisville, Mark Taper Forum and many others.
-It will also allow ZACH created shows featuring the work of Austin designers, craftspeople and actors to transfer with the production to regional theatres in other cities.
-ZACH will now be a launching pad for Broadway-bound musicals and plays, as ZACH did recently with Anna Deavere Smith’s Let Me Down Easy.
+The new theatre allows ZACH to share productions with colleagues at regional theatres like Steppenwolf, Actors Theatre of Louisville, Mark Taper Forum and many others.
+It also allows ZACH-created shows featuring the work of Austin designers, craftspeople and actors to transfer with the production to regional theatres in other cities.
+ZACH will now be a launching pad for Broadway-bound musicals and plays, as ZACH did recently with One Night with Janis Joplin.

-- Enhanced patron experience: ZACH’s new Topfer will become the gathering spot on Lady Bird Lake with its spacious lobby and full bars, stellar two-story views of the downtown skyline, steeply raked seating risers creating excellent uninterrupted sightlines, comfortable modern seating, and a glorious outdoor plaza that can accommodate 450 people seated.
-The patron experience will increase ten-fold while maintaining the intimacy and creativity that Austinites have identified as ZACH’s hallmark.
+- Enhanced patron experience: ZACH’s new Topfer has become the gathering spot on Lady Bird Lake with its spacious lobby and full bars, stellar two-story views of the downtown skyline, steeply raked seating risers creating excellent uninterrupted sightlines, comfortable modern seating, and a glorious outdoor plaza that can accommodate 450 people for a seated dinner.
+The patron experience increases ten-fold while maintaining the intimacy and creativity that Austinites have identified as ZACH’s hallmark.
 Austin Architects Andersson Wise, who are being celebrated for the exceptional public spaces they have created in the W Hotel and Austin City Limits downtown, are bringing that same sensibility in to play for ZACH.

 - More space for education: The popularity of ZACH’s educational programs continues to grow and newly dedicated space in the Binning-Dickson Education Center will serve the overwhelming popularity of our youth classes, camps and performances.